·

-95% of developers use AI tools.
-72% reject vibe coding.
+Nearly every developer uses AI tools.
+72% say vibe coding has no place in their professional work.
 The data is starting to explain why.

 Vibe coding - the practice of letting AI generate code you don't fully understand, accepting it as long as it seems to work - entered the mainstream vocabulary in early 2025.
 By early 2026, the backlash arrived.
 Not from Luddites.
 From the data.

 A METR study found that experienced developers were actually 19% slower when using AI coding tools, despite believing they were 20% faster.
-Research from multiple institutions found that AI co-authored code has 1.7x more major issues and 2.74x more security vulnerabilities.
-Open-source maintainers started closing their gates: cURL shut down its bug bounty, Ghostty banned AI-generated contributions, tldraw auto-closes all external PRs.
+CodeRabbit's analysis of 470 open-source pull requests found that AI co-authored code has 1.7x more issues overall and up to 2.74x more security vulnerabilities of specific classes.
+Open-source maintainers started closing their gates: cURL shut down its bug bounty, Ghostty went zero-tolerance on AI-generated contributions, tldraw auto-closes all external PRs.

 Something interesting is happening.
-AI tool adoption is at an all-time high — 95% of developers use them weekly — while trust in AI-generated code is at a low.
+AI tool adoption is at an all-time high - Hashnode's State of Vibe Coding 2026 puts daily AI-tool use at 92% of US developers - while trust in AI-generated code is at a low: only 33% trust its accuracy, down from 43% in 2024.
 These two things aren't contradictory.
 They're the beginning of a more honest conversation about what AI tools actually do well and where they fail.

 The result: tasks took 19% longer with AI assistance compared to without it.
 But here's the twist - before seeing the data, the same developers predicted they were 20% faster.
 A nearly 40-percentage-point gap between perceived and actual productivity.